 - Tax credits for employers providing paid leave and sick leave.

-With careful planning, empathy, and responsiveness, employers will be able to overcome the HR challenges presented by COVID-19 and leverage them to become a stronger company.
+With careful planning, empathy, and responsiveness, employers will be able to overcome the HR challenges during COVID-19 and leverage them to become a stronger company.

 Written by Valerie Slaughter; Edited by Tanya Lesiuk